xiaolaba/Cyclocomputer-CC-PA100W-weak-signal-and-clone-possible/README.md

 ```
   analogWrite(9,50);  // generate PWM signal, arduino Nano D9 pin, AVR maga328/168 PB1, PWM ratio, on/off time 50/(255-50)%
 ```

+To drive the motor, PWM signal at D9, plusing NPN transistor (2N3904 or MJE800) & turned on/off quickly, motor will see supply voltage in averaging to a "set point", speed is controlled. but no feedback of this design, it may vary a very little depends on +5V and the motor loading, havier & stronger magnets, all accountable.

 ### conclusion
 the smaller brush motor and open-loop control, easy for wheeling and testing